-The decision of the frequency of the appointments for each student will be decided by the O'Neill MPO staff member of faculty program director The decision will be based on the student's overall academic performance and need.
+The decision of the frequency of the appointments for each student will be decided by the O'Neill MPO staff member or faculty program director The decision will be based on the student's overall academic performance and need.
 Students who are placed on probation or have multiple incompletes will be notified of their status and how often they must meet with an O'Neill MPO advisor or a faculty program director.
 Frequency of appointments are subject to change at the discretion of MPO staff and faculty program directors, based on student progress, performance, and feedback.
-Students can email oneillmp@indiana.edu to schedule their appointment(s), and they must provide their availability in the email to ensure effective scheduling.

-Note regarding academic probation: If the student fails to schedule and attend appointments, a hold will be placed on their academic record.
-This hold will prevent the student from registering for next semester courses.
-The student will be notified via email when the hold will be placed on their academic record and what steps they need to take to have the hold removed.
+Note regarding academic probation: If a student is placed on academic probation, a hold will be placed on their academic record.
+This hold will prevent the student from registering for next semester's courses.
 The hold will remain on the student's academic record until the student schedules and attends a meeting with an O'Neill MPO advisor or faculty program director.